simoninireland/epyc/doc/index.rst

 * Experiment combinators to control repetition and summarisation, separate from the core logic of an experiment

-* Immutable storage of reesults
+* Immutable storage of results

 * Experiments can run locally, remotely, and in parallel